heroku/mcp-remote-auth-proxy/README.md

 ## Configuration

-Configure a new Heroku app you've created in a [Private Space](https://devcenter.heroku.com/articles/private-spaces) for an MCP Server that requires authorization for MCP clients.
+Configure a new Heroku app you created in a [Private Space](https://devcenter.heroku.com/articles/private-spaces) for an MCP Server that requires authorization for MCP clients.

 ### Key-Value Store

-[Heroku Key-Value store](https://devcenter.heroku.com/articles/heroku-redis) (KVS) with Redis is required for client and authorization storage.
+[Heroku Key-Value Store](https://devcenter.heroku.com/articles/heroku-redis) (KVS) with Redis is required for client and authorization storage.
 To provision KVS, run:

 ```bash
 heroku addons:create heroku-redis:private-3 --as=MCP_AUTH_PROXY_REDIS